Boryana-Mihaylova/WaitZero/README.md

-# WaitZero — Cloud-based digital customer service platform without physical waiting
+# WaitZero — Digital customer service platform — no waiting in line

-Customers receive real-time updates about their queue position and arrive just in time — without standing in line.
+Customers receive real-time updates about their queue position and arrive just in time — without wasting time.

 ## About the Project